Bugatti Royale: Chassis

+In order to reduce noise an aluminium clutch box was attached to the chassis rather than the engine; and the aluminium gearbox was placed in the rear as a transaxle to offset the weight of the engine.

-Massive brake shoes were mechanically operated via cable controls: the brakes were effective but without servo-assistance required significant muscle power from the driver.
-The car's light alloy "Roue Royale" wheels measured 24 in in diameter and were cast in one piece with the brake drums.
+Massive manual brakes were mechanically operated via cable controls, effective but requiring significant leg strength.
+The car's light alloy "Roue Royale" wheels measured 24 in in diameter, and were cast in one piece with the brake drums.

 Controls

-Reflecting some tradition-based fashions of the time, the driver was confronted by a series of knobs of whalebone, while the steering wheel was covered with walnut.
+Dashboard controls were made of whalebone, and the steering wheel was covered in walnut.